 - grants, particularly dissertation support (R36, F31) and early career funding (T and K awards, R03 and R21 mechanisms).
 Dissertation support from sources other than NIH (e.g., NASW, SSWR, and APA fellowships) will also be covered.
 Other federal, state and foundation grants will also be discussed, but will not be the focus of the class. - 2.
 In-depth discussion on how to understand and respond to program announcements (PA's), requests for proposals (RFP's), and other types of funding announcements.
 This will include identifying the right funding mechanism for the researcher's interest and career stage. - 3.
 Understanding the grant submission and peer review process and the scoring of grant proposals, with a particular focus on the NIH review and scoring criteria.
 NIH protocols and procedures have changed significantly in recent years, and we will discuss the most current ones.
 We will also discuss various ways to stay abreast of changes. - 4.
-Hands-on practice on grant writing, from early conceptualization and literature review, to refining concepts, writing the various pieces of the proposal (including human subject's considerations and securing linkages and letters of support), putting the full proposal together, and submitting the grant application (with a focus on the electronic submission process, now required for all NIH grants).
-The emphasis will be on the NIH small research grant (RO3), but other relevant mechanisms will also be covered (i.e., NIH dissertation funding; K and T awards; other professional organization [i.e., fellowships] and foundation dissertation funding; and the format for the GCSW Doctoral Qualifying Paper.) - 5.
+The main thrust of the class will be hands-on practice on grant writing, from early conceptualization of research ideas and literature review, to refining concepts, writing the various pieces of the proposal (including IRB/human subject's and securing linkages and letters of support), putting the full proposal together, and submitting the grant application (with a focus on the electronic submission process, now required for all NIH grants).
+The emphasis will be on writing a proposal for dissertation funding, but other relevant mechanisms will also be covered (i.e., NIH small research grant or R03; K and T awards; professional organization awards (i.e., fellowships); and the GCSW Doctoral Qualifying Paper.) - 5.
 Learning how to respond to reviewer's comments and prepare a revised application.
 It is exceedingly rare for researchers to be funded on first submission.
 Thus, understanding and responding to reviewers' comments and submitting a revised application are critical elements of successful grantsmanship. - 6.
 This class is not a research methods class, and it is not a class on statistical analyses.
-Students are expected to have completed methodology and statistics courses prior to enrolling in this class.
-While we will discuss various methodological and analytical issues and concepts, they are not the focus of the class.
-The focus of the class is on understanding the grant writing process and on writing efficient, effective grant applications that have a high probability of being funded. - 7.
+Students are expected to have completed methodology and statistics courses prior to or concurrently with this class.
+While we will discuss various methodological and analytical issues and concepts as they relate to specific research hypotheses, they are not the focus of the class.
+The focus of the class is on understanding the grant writing process and on writing grant applications that have a high probability of being funded. - 7.
 The class is also not a project management class.
 Demonstrating to reviewers that one has the proper resources, knowledge, and experience to effectively manage a grant-funded project is a critical issue.
-As such, we will discuss in class how to convey this to reviewers.
+As such, we will discuss in class how to convey this to reviewers in the proposal.
 However, in-depth coverage of grants management is beyond the purview of this course.